Fipsii/DaphniaDetector/Docker/Readme.md

 ## Daphnia Detection and Analysis: General

 ### ATTENTION: The Program and site is under heavy construction.
 We cannot guarantee the accuracy of instruction and full functionality of the code.
-Please report bugs to [github](https://github.com/Fipsii/DaphniaDetector) or mail (see below).
+Please report bugs here in [github](https://github.com/Fipsii/DaphniaDetector).

 Our program is an automated pipeline for scientific analysis of animals of the genus *Daphnia*.
 Detailed information about development and functionality are in the [paper](dummylink) and [github](https://github.com/Fipsii/DaphniaDetector).